developersCradle/git-complete/README.md

 ![GIT](gitcomplete.jpg)

 Boosting my Git skills.
-All coursework for the Git Complete: The definitive, step-by-step guide to Git by Jason Taylor.
+All coursework for the Git Complete: The definitive, step-by-step guide to Git by **Jason Taylor** and **John Myers**.
 With my own added notes.

 [The Course at Udemy](https://www.udemy.com/course/git-complete/)